Symptoms of IBS: Excessive Gas Or Flatulence

 • Proteins: most beans, legumes, and processed meats

-However, prolonged FODMAP elimination can be unhealthy.
-So your doctor may methodically phase these foods back into your diet to determine which ones you can tolerate.
-This will create a personalized low-FODMAP diet that works for you.
+A low FODMAP diet can help lessen symptoms in most people with IBS.
+But staying on a low FODMAP diet for a long time is not always a good idea.
+Work with your doctor or a dietitian to slowly phase certain foods back into your diet to determine which ones you can tolerate.
+This will create a personalized low FODMAP diet that works for you.6,7

-There are also over-the-counter medications that may reduce bothersome gas.
+There are also over-the-counter medicines that may reduce gas.
 Products that contain simethicone (such as certain antacids) are widely used to relieve gas.
-And products that contain activated charcoal are also often used to reduce gas discomfort.2
+Digestive enzymes, such as lactose supplements, may help as well.2,3

-Treatment is usually best with an approach that combines diet and lifestyle changes, exercise, and medications.
-Talk to your doctor to find the right combination of treatments for you.
+Treatment is usually best with an approach that combines diet and lifestyle changes, exercise, and medicines.
+Talk to your doctor to find the right combination that works for you.5,7